sophdubs/FEND-memory-game/README.md

 -If the cards match, both cards stay flipped over.\
 -If the cards do not match, both cards are flipped face down.\
 -The game ends once all cards have been correctly matched.\
--A modal will appear with the players win time, star rating, and option to play again.\
+-A modal will appear with the players win time, star rating, and option to play again.

 ## Star Rating
 -The player earns 3 stars if he/she plays a perfect game (matches all 16 cards in 16 moves).\
 -The player earns 2 stars if he/she matches all 16 cards in 17 to 30 moves.\
--The player earns 1 star if he/she matches all 16 cards in over 30 moves.\
+-The player earns 1 star if he/she matches all 16 cards in over 30 moves.

-## Game Dependencies
+## Project Dependencies
 -Bootstrap\
 -font-awesome\
--jQuery\
+-jQuery